Python Lists: List Methods and Operations

 - Keeping lists updated ensures that Python code runs optimally without disruption or errors.

-- List update syntax within Python language offers a great way for developers to customize their applications for each individual use case; making python one of the most powerful programming languages available today.
+- List update syntax within Python language offers a great way for developers to customize their applications for each use case; making python one of the most powerful programming languages available today.

 Output